Eigenstate/dabble/README.md

 However, if you are going to run a simulation, dabble can construct the membrane system and then apply atom types and connectivity from your favourite molecular dynamics force field.
-Currently this only works if your favourite molecular dynamics force field is CHARMM and you want to simulate in CHARMM or AMBER.
+Currently this only works if your favourite molecular dynamics force field is AMBER (alpha!) or CHARMM and you want to simulate in CHARMM or AMBER.

 All intermediate files are saved, so if you want an AMBER prmtop, you will also get the .mae, .pdb, and .psf files that were created along the way.
 These can be useful in